-The results are in: RESET is far more than a successful experiment.
-An all-volunteer organization of scientists, technologists, engineers, and mathematicians of RESET engage students, many of whom live or attend school in low-income neighborhoods, in the STEM world, encouraging them to consider a future in the field.
+The all-volunteer scientists, technologists, engineers, and mathematicians of RESET engage students, many of whom live or attend school in low-income neighborhoods, in the STEM world, encouraging them to consider a future in the field.
 RESET reaches 3,400 youngsters annually in school, after school, in Girl Scout troops, low-income housing settings, and science and STEM fairs.
 Going forward, distance learning techniques developed during the pandemic will amplify the in-person model.
-Volunteers come from the National Science Foundation, EPA, NIH, Patent and Trademark Office, and others – work closely with classroom teachers to lead hands-on experiments that reinforce the curriculum.
-The goal is not just to teach chemistry or robotics, but to provide children with positive, exciting science interactions – with those who have made this their life's work.
-With your help, they will inspire a new generation of eager inventors and space explorers!
+Volunteers come from the National Science Foundation, EPA, NIH, Patent and Trademark Office, and others.
+In schools, they work closely with classroom teachers to lead hands-on experiments that reinforce the curriculum.
+The goal is not just to teach chemistry or robotics, but to provide children with positive, exciting science interactions – created by those who have made this their life's work.
+They can inspire a whole new generation of eager inventors and space explorers!

 Where They Operate: DC-Citywide; DC-Ward 1; DC-Ward 2; DC-Ward 3; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 8; MD-Montgomery County; MD-Prince George's County; VA-Arlington County; VA-Fairfax County; VA-Loudoun County; VA-Prince William County; VA-City of Alexandria; VA-City of Fairfax; VA-City of Falls Church; Lyndi Schrecengost